waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Core Principles & Lessons Learned

 *   **Data Integrity is Paramount:** My internal state (notepad, markers) MUST be 100% accurate.
 I will not defer data correction.
 Assumptions must be rigorously tested before being recorded as fact.
 A trainer is only defeated after a battle victory is confirmed by the game.
-*   **Trust Tools Over Perception:** My `pathfinder` tool's output is based on the game's ground truth.
+*   **Trust Tools Over Perception:** My custom tool output is based on the game's ground truth.
 If it says 'no path', I must trust it and investigate my own understanding, not assume the tool is broken.
 *   **Act Immediately:** I am an LLM.
 There is no 'later'.
 Tool/agent refinement and data management tasks must be performed in the current turn, overriding gameplay actions.
 *   **Scientific Method:** For all puzzles, I will strictly follow: Observe -> Hypothesize -> Test -> Conclude.
 I will document every step and attempt to falsify my own conclusions to avoid confirmation bias.
 *   **Map Corrections:** Map ID `20_1` is not just 'Pokecenter2F'.
 It also contains the Link Club and its associated record rooms.
 Interacting with a Link Receptionist can warp the player to one of these rooms.
 The visual content on screen is the only way to differentiate.

 ## IV.
 Tool Development & Maintenance
-*   **`boulder_puzzle_solver`:** Implemented a new A* solver to handle complex boulder puzzles.
+*   **`boulder_puzzle_solver`:** This tool is currently broken.
+It returned a 'No path found' error on a fresh puzzle state, indicating a fundamental flaw in its logic.
+It does not account for the puzzle's hidden state-change mechanics.
+I will gather more data on the puzzle's rules through manual testing before attempting another fix.